 A leaky faucet is obnoxious for more than one reason.
 It is incessant, it represents a problem that will probably only grow worse, and it can cost you money on your water bill.
 Beyond all of that, it wastes a lot of water, putting undue stress on the environment.
 But, how much water does a leaky faucet actually waste?
-It may not seem like much, but when added up over a period of time, your Englewood leaky faucet’s impact can be fairly substantial.
+It may not seem like much, but when added up over a period of time, take it from your Englewood plumbers – leaky faucet’s impact can be fairly substantial.
+If you have a leak, call now for service.
+If not, keep reading to learn more!

 Okay, so a single drip every couple seconds may not seem like a lot of water.
 But, think about it this way.
 If you let your faucet drip every day, twenty four hours a day, it is definitely going to add up.
 Imagine what would happen if every faucet in your home was dripping or every faucet in your neighbourhood.
 It would not seem like such a small amount of water anymore.